jameslafontaine/unimelb-mast30034-industry-project/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/wNN69YNG)

 ## IMPORTANT
+If you get the error ModuleNotFoundError: No module named 'module_name', try changing python version on bottom right.

 Run the command `pip install -r requirements.txt` in your terminal to install any python libraries required to run the code in this repository.

 Run the command `pip freeze > requirements.txt` in your terminal to create a new requirements.txt to push to the repository if you ever need to install more libraries.